monu655/monu655/README.md

 👋 Hi, I’m Monu Gautam, 22 years old.

-👀 My interests are in Frontend & Full-Stack Web Development.
+👀 My interests are in **Junior Web & Software Developer

 🌱 I have graduated with a **B.Sc.
 Information Technology (IT)** from Rajiv Gandhi College of Arts, Commerce & Science.